Plan Your Career Path

 The Colorado Community College System offers an online tool to help you find programs in your chosen career field, click HERE.

-If you graduated from high school with a GPA between 2.0 and 2.749 and have met the other DSF Scholarship requirements, you will be required to enroll in a certificate program at one of our partner technical or community colleges in order to receive an award payment from DSF for your first year of college.
+If you graduated from high school with a GPA between 2.0 and 2.749 and have met the other DSF Scholarship requirements, you will be required to enroll in a certificate or AAS (associate of applied science) program at one of our partner technical or community colleges in order to receive an award payment from DSF for your first year of college.

 To be considered for a payment, you must:

-- Declare which certificate program you are participating in (this step is not necessary at a technical college)
+- Declare which certificate or AAS program you are participating in (this step is not necessary at a technical college)

 - Satisfy all other DSF Scholarship requirements